 Predictor variables are used to predict the value of the dependent variable.
 For example, predicting how much sales will increase when new product features are rolled out.

-These are variables in the regression equation that can be manipulated or changed directly by researchers to assess the impact.
+These are variables that can be manipulated or changed directly by researchers to assess the impact.
 For example, assessing how different product pricing ($10 vs $15 vs $20) will impact the likelihood to purchase.

-Subject variables are variables that you can’t change directly, but vary across the sample.
+Subject variables can’t be changed directly, but vary across the sample.
 For example, age, gender, or income of consumers.

 Unlike experimental variables, you can’t randomly assign or change subject variables, but you can design your regression analysis to determine the different outcomes of groups of participants with the same characteristics.
 For example, ‘how do price rises impact sales based on income?’